 "Idiot!
 You're still a novice ninja.
-Everyone needs to start off doing—" Iruka exclaims only to be cut off by Naruto.
+Everyone needs to start off doing—" Iruka exclaimed only to be cut off by Naruto.

 And I pretty much ignored the rest of the conversation from there.
 How missions are separated via A, B, C, D, etc, etc. Naruto pouted, Kakashi sighed and Sasuke huffed.
 Finally, the Hokage relented and allowed the infamous C-Rank mission.

-Viola, in comes in the drunk man otherwise known as Tazuna.
+Viola, in came the drunk man otherwise known as Tazuna.

 "What?
 They're call kids," accused Tazuna.